AVERtek/Regis-Heights-at-Park-Lane-2/README.md

-# Regis Final v1 AR Page2
+# Regis Heights at Park Lane 2